hugopierazzi12/streamlit_app1/README.md

 The goal of this assignment is to implement a simple interface that interacts with a BigQuery cloud database.
 The application runs on Google Cloud and allows querying a movie database with various search functionalities.

+## Deployment

+The application is deployed on Google Cloud Run and can be accessed at the following URL: [Link to your application](https://my-streamlit-app-sxemxtbyeq-oa.a.run.app)

 ## Features

 The web application enables: